quartermaine/Master-Thesis/README.md

 # Thesis goal

 In the present study the main aim is to use DL algorithms and develop a system than candistinguish between ASD and CON subjects using resting state fMRI data.
+The data used in this project is the [ABIDE](http://preprocessed-connectomes-project.org/abide/download.html) fMRI brain volume dataset which is freely available.

 # Research questions